-NOTE The StubOps API layer, which provided a wrapper for WSMan::GenericOps, was deprecated in ESXi 5.0.
+Note The StubOps API layer, which provided a wrapper for WSMan::GenericOps, was deprecated in ESXi 5.0.
 You can use the GenericOps API layer to get the same results.

 Using the WSMan::GenericOps layer of the SDK is similar to using a CIM-XML client library.
-The client creates a connection object, enumerates instances, and traverses associations in the same general way as described in "Making a Connection to the CIMOM" on page 16, "Listing Registered Profiles" on page 18, and "Identifying the Base Server Scoping Instance" on page 19.
+The client creates a connection object, enumerates instances, and traverses associations in the same general way as described in Make a Connection to the CIMOM, Listing Registered Profiles in the CIM Implementation, and Identifying the Base Server Scoping Instance.
 For more information about the vSphere SDK for Perl, see the vSphere SDK for Perl Programming Guide.